dezyne/community/substatemachine_Dezyne2_5_x/README.md

 The exit works similarly but then everything mirrored.

+## Details on the example

-Below diagram shows an example with high level states 'one', 'two', 'three' and substates 'one_a', 'one_b' for SSM1 and 'two_a', 'two_b' for SSM2.
+Below diagram shows depicts example with high level states 'one', 'two', 'three' and substates 'one_a', 'one_b' for SSM1 and 'two_a', 'two_b' for SSM2.
 In the corresponding DZN file the SSM state variable (with values 'a', 'b') is reused between the two SSMs since they are not active in parallel.
+The input event ssm1 is received in the super state machine and kicks of sub state machine1; similarly does event ssm2.
+With a subnext event a sub state machine takes a single step.
+Since both sub state machines have only 2 steps/states they reach their end immediately.
+At the end a substatemachine executes an exit which is forwarded to the super state machine.
+The input event next generates a state transition in the super state machine.
+The super state machines cycles through its 3 states continuously.

 ![](images/ssm.png)
 An UML like diagram would look like this.
 Notice that the Reflector port is only an implementation detail and not relevant in the design of the state machine hierarchy.